 What a vacation will cost does depend on when you are traveling.
 Try to have a few options when pricing out your vacations and be flexible with your time.
 This isn’t an option for everyone but it will save you money the more options you have.
 For Disney World, I would start looking at vacation packages about 9 months in advance if it is a big trip.
 A year in advance certainly isn’t a bad idea but may lead to a bit of over planning.
 Obviously, you can plan a trip less than 9 months in advance, that is just when I recommend starting to monitor prices if saving money is a big deal to you.

 Orlando only has one airport (MCO) to fly into but it is quite large and has many flights landing each day.
-We live on the opposite corner of the country (Seattle) and routinely find round trip airfare to Orlando for under $400 a person.
+We live on the opposite side of the country and routinely find round trip airfare to Orlando for under $400 a person.
 As long as you live in America I think you could likely find airfare under that price, with it getting cheaper the closer you live to Orlando.

 There are a few other airports within the vicinity of Orlando, the closest being Tampa.
 If prices to Orlando aren’t quite what you want then flying into Tampa is a decent option and easy.
 Generally, it isn’t much cheaper (if at all) than Orlando though.
 I’m not going to put a price down for airfare, as it varies so much depending on where you live.
 My favorite site to check airfare prices is this Google ITA Software search.

 Along with airfare, there is also ground transportation.
-Unfortunately, complimentary transportation to Walt Disney World is no longer offered once 2021 is through.
+Unfortunately, complimentary transportation to Walt Disney World is no longer offered.
 Instead, I’d recommend Uber or Lyft to your hotel if you’re planning on just being at Disney World for the majority of your trip.
 If there are other places in your itinerary then using a ride sharing service or renting a car will be your cheapest options.
 Orlando is one of the cheapest cities to rent a car, although slightly more in the last year, so if you’re going to Universal or some other part of the city for a few days then I recommend renting a car and then returning it at one of Disney’s rental car locations.
 If you’re just going to and from Disney World, I think you could find transportation for you and yours for under $100 total.